What is Physics?

 - Who is hiring physics bachelors?

-This degree also provides a solid foundation for graduate study in:
+A bachelors degree in physics or astronomy provides a solid foundation for graduate studies in:

 Notable people with a physics major